webqit/port-plus/README.md

 });
 ```

 Whatever the Port+ instance, it always has the same API and set of capabilities.
-For example, you get an `event.ports` implementation over web sockets this time – via `SocketPort`.
+For example, with `SocketPort` you get an `event.ports` implementation over web sockets.

 ---